-(i) Cash and cash equivalents
+(h) Cash and cash equivalents

-For the purposes of the statement of cash flows, cash and cash equivalents include current accounts and other highly liquid assets with original maturities of three months or less.
+For the purposes of the statements of cash flows, cash and cash equivalents include current accounts and other highly liquid assets with original maturities of three months or less.

-(j) Comprehensive income
+(i) Comprehensive income

-The Company has no comprehensive income other than net income disclosed in the statement of loss and accumulated deficit.
+The Company has no comprehensive income other than net income disclosed in the statements of income and retained earnings.
 Therefore a separate statement of comprehensive income has not been prepared.

-(k) Interest income/expense
+(j) Interest income/expense

-Interest income and expense are recognised in the statement of loss and accumulated deficit on an accrual basis.
+Interest income and expense are recognised in the statements of income and retained earnings on an accrual basis.

-(l) Expenses
+(k) Expenses

-All expenses are recognised in the statement of loss and accumulated deficit on an accrual basis.
+All expenses are recognised in the statements of income and retained earnings on an accrual basis.

-(m) Taxation
+(l) Taxation